 Mr Cammack (Principal), Mrs Davenport (Designated Safeguarding Lead) and Mr R Horton (Assistant Head of Student Support and Guidance) lead the safeguarding team as Child Protection Officers.

-All staff are trained to the appropriate level in safeguarding and training is repeated at the set intervals to ensure that new staff are fully aware of their safeguarding responsibilities.
+All staff and volunteers are trained to the appropriate level in safeguarding and training is repeated at set intervals to ensure that new staff are fully aware of their safeguarding responsibilities.
 Pastoral staff have enhanced safeguarding training.